 Customers are not always so good at explaining exactly what they need and that doesn’t make it any easier for you.
 That’s why understanding what those needs are is possible only when listening with your full attention.

 What differentiates active listening from simply listening or hearing is that being an active listener requires you to keep engaged and reflective about what’s being said.
 In other words, you should show that you’re listening using verbal and non-verbal feedback (if possible), asking questions, paraphrasing to confirm understanding, or using affirmations.

-In this case, no matter how swamped are you, try to slow down and think about what your customer is asking.
-It may even come to you as an advantage since you have more time to digest the message and provide a thorough response.
+In this case, no matter how swamped you are, try to slow down and think about what your customer is asking.
+It may even come to you as an advantage since you have more time to digest the message and provide a more thorough response.